bksaechao/sushi/README.md

 # Eat Da Sushi!
 ## Overview
 A Node, Express, Handlebars, and MySQL sushi app that lets users input the names of sushi they'd like to eat... and then devour them!
-Please check out the launched app on Heroku here!

 ## How it works
 Using a home-grown ORM, the app utilizes 3 basic CRUD functions: